THE INTERNATIONAL COIN DESIGN

 Note: The prizes may not be granted if no works deserve the awards.

-Taxes will be deducted from the prize money.
+Taxes and dues will be deducted from the prize money.

 The judging process consists of the following two stages:

 - Preliminary Stage: The jury will select about five designs for the final stage from the works submitted by entrants.

 - Final Stage: The jury will select the prizewinning works from plaster models of the designs selected at the preliminary stage.

 The jury will select a prizewinning work from the designs submitted by entrants.